 5. Respond quickly.
 Many journalists are under tight deadlines and quick, comprehensive responses will often get the mention.
 Being prepared makes this responsiveness easier.

+6. Control the message by controlling the outlet.
+Not all publicity is good, but most of it can be.
+Carefully pick and choose which media outlets to pitch.
+Vet each media outlet, especially websites and blogs.
 Figure out how many readers you need to see a review of your product in order for it to be worth your time developing a relationship with that media outlet.
 Use services like Google Trends for Websites to check on traffic claims for websites and Technorati for blogs.

 7. Pitch lightly.
 Once you have built trust with a journalist, you don't need to hammer them over the head with a salesy pitch.
 Give them the hook of the story and ask if they'd like to hear more.
 If they trust you, they will ask for more detail.